tesla809/BuildersETH/blog/2023-02-07-account-abstraction-ideas.md

 With Account Abstraction, we can adapt accounts to business logic needs instead of adapting business logic needs to accounts.

 ### 🤫 The Secret:
-The breakthrough is that Account abstraction allows organizations to create curated web3 experiences to smoothen onboarding, security, and retention.
+The breakthrough is that Account Abstraction allows organizations to create curated web3 experiences to smoothen onboarding, security, and retention.
 It's the holy trinity of usability.
 This means that we can have web2-like user experiences while maintaining web3 self-custody.

 ### 🔍 The Deets:
 By treating smart contract accounts at the same level as Externally Owned Accounts (EOA), we can break free from the EOA's hardcoded assumptions.
 Accounts are abstracted because now the implementation and the interface are decoupled, allowing for customizable accounts only limited by your imagination.